Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/var_covar_stddev_stderr.md

 uncertainty around the sample mean as an estimate of the population mean (since the sample mean will not match the population mean exactly).
-The $\sqrt{n}$ term is like a 'penalty' incurred for making the 'leap' of inference to the population and this penalty decreases as you sample size increases:</p>
+The $\sqrt{n}$ term is like a 'penalty' incurred for making the 'leap' of inference to the population and this penalty decreases as your sample size increases:</p>
 </div>

 $$ SE = \frac{\sigma}{\sqrt{n}} $$